-The AL9901, high-voltage PWM LED driver provides an efficient solution for offline, high-brightness LED lamps for rectified line voltages ranging from $85V{AC}$ up to $305V{AC}$.
-The AL9901 has an internal MOSFET that allows switching frequencies up to 300kHz, with the switching frequency determined by an external single resistor.
-The AL9901 topology creates a constant current through the LEDs providing constant light output.
+The AL9902 high-voltage PWM LED driver provides an efficient solution for offline high-brightness LED lamps from rectified line voltages ranging from $85V{AC}$ up to $277V{AC}$.
+The AL9902 has an internal MOSFET that allows switching frequencies up to 300kHz, with the switching frequency determined by an external single resistor.
+The AL9902 topology creates a constant current through the LEDs providing constant light output.
 The output current is programmed by one external resistor.

-The LED brightness can be varied by both Linear and PWM dimming, using the AL9901's LD and PWM pins respectively.
-The PWM input operates with a duty ratio of 0-100% and a frequency of up to several kHz.
+The LED brightness can be varied by both linear and PWM dimming using the AL9902's LD and PWM pins respectively.
+The PWM input operates with duty ratio of 0-100% and frequency of up to several kHz.

-The AL9901 is available in the thermally enhanced U-DFN6040-12 and SO-16 packages.
-The SO-16 is compliant to high voltage spacing rules for 230VAC mains applications.
+The AL9902 is available in the thermally enhanced U-DFN6040-12 and SO-16 packages.